PatrickMaiyer/Portapack_Wiki/Microphone-Transceiver.md

 Checking Portapack-Havoc repository , we can see , that this excellent app was initially developped by Furrtek in 2017.
 * "**Microphone FM transmit with CTCSS**",   providing support to Narrow Band FM Transmitter + CTCSS  & Receiver in Half Duplex operation, like a walkie-talkie (two-way directional voice communication but one at a time).

-Later on , thanks to many other great sw developpers , gradually it has been added many more nice functionalities (VOX control, Roger Beep,...) ,and improving it day by day ...
+Later on , thanks to many other great sw developers , gradually it has been added many more nice functionalities (VOX control, Roger Beep,...) ,and improving it day by day ...
 And from Sept -2020, it was also added the support of multi  analogue mic  Modulation types in half duplex TX / RX, highly appreciated specially by all ham amateur radio community.
 Those mod types are widely used in LF, HF , VHF, 2m band ,  maritime communications ,airport airband communications,  UHF PMR446,...
 And since them we are currently supporting those following ones  (valid from , [Nightly Release - 2022-10-17](https://github.com/eried/portapack-mayhem/releases/tag/nightly-tag-2022-10-17) onwards) :